sysgears/apollo-universal-starter-kit/docs/deployment.md

 8. Configure other Apollo Starter Kit modules such as [the Stripe module] if necessary.

-9. Commit your changes and run (use the name of your application instead of `application-name` in the link above):
+9. Commit your changes and run the command below with the name of your application instead of `application-name`:

 ```bash
 git push https://git.heroku.com/application-name.git